SanPen/GridCal/doc/theory/opf/opf_ac_ts.rst

     -Bs_{vd, :} \times  \Delta \theta +  G_{vd, :} \times \Delta Vm = P_{vd}

-Remember to set the slack-node voltage angles to zero!
+Remember to set the slack-node voltage angles and module increments and the PV node voltage module increments to zero!
-Otherwise the generator power will no be used by the solver to provide voltage values.
+Otherwise the generator's power will no be used by the solver to provide voltage values.

 .. math::